 In the Operation tab, you can define different operation states you want to consider in your simulation.

 At first you have to create a new operation state by entering an appropriate operation state name.
 Then, you add the first component from the list which marks the starting point for defining a new operation state.
-Coming from this component, you choose an available net for the respective component for adding more components that you want to consider in the simulation.
+Coming from this component, you choose an available net for the respective component for adding more components that you want to include in the simulation.

-Cone the given operation state and multiply the currents and power losses with the chosen factor.
+Copy the given operation state and multiply the currents and power losses with the chosen factor.
 Then, activate a new path in the operation state that has been inactive before.

 The determination of chronology allows you to perform transient simulations with different simulation states as well as static simulations.